 - Social isolation; the above also often culminates into isolationist behaviors, deteriorating the individual’s mental health further.
 Lacking peer support also exacerbates mental health issues, fueling an endless cycle and preventing recovery.

 If any of the above applies to you, chances are you’re already experiencing an oxycodone addiction.
 As with all addictions, it is always best to seek help early – when detoxification is easier.
-So don’t delay; seek help early and prevent the worst.
+So don’t delay; seek help immediately and prevent the worst.

 Benefits of Choosing Bright Futures

 Our facilities offer a safe, welcoming environment that caters to each patient’s needs.
 Our clinical building adheres to all established clinical standards and has been newly furnished to accommodate your needs best.
-It is here where Medically Assisted Treatment (MAT) will take place under strict professional supervision as the start of our Inpatient program.
+It is here where Medically Assisted Treatment (MAT) will take place under strict professional supervision as the start of our treatment program.

 Holistic, flexible treatment programs